Welcome to the Church of the Nazarene: Africa Region

-- Nazarene Compassionate Ministries makes it possible for the Church to serve as a conduit of assistance to hurting nations.
+- NAZARENE COMPASSIONATE MINISTRIES (NCM) makes it possible for the Church to serve as a conduit of assistance to hurting nations.
 The ministry’s four focal points for the region are: disaster response, child development, HIV/AIDS ministry, and human trafficking.

-- Nazarene Missions International is where – through missionaries and volunteers, as well as planting of new churches and congregations – the Church takes the Good News of Jesus Christ to people everywhere.
+- NAZARENE MISSIONS INTERNATIONAL (NMI) is where – through missionaries and volunteers, as well as planting of new churches and congregations – the Church takes the Good News of Jesus Christ to people everywhere.
 NMI focuses on mobilizing the Church to reach out to areas that constitute unchartered ground.
 This ministry not only raises awareness of the needs of those working across the world – it inspires others to join in the work as well.

 Nazarene Governance is a combination of episcopacy and congregationalism.
 Six elected representatives serve on the Board of General Superintendents, which is responsible for administering the worldwide work of the Church.
 The General Assembly, which convenes every four years, is a platform for formulating doctrine, lawmaking, and elective authority.